fdgbt/42_init/README.md

 # 2019 Update
 There is a new version of the subject and some adjustment has been made with the objectives (02 03 etc).
-Objectives marqued as 'XX' are new and are also explained completely in the document.
+Objectives marqued as 'XX' are from new subject and also explained completely in the document.
 The updated document, including old and new objectives, can be shared individually upon request.